 I painted this piece with the idea that it would be high priced and perhaps never sell.
 Consequently, it turned out to be one of my best works and received so much attention and praise from visitors to my studio.

-Last week, an interior design company purchased this artwork for full price.
+Last week, an interior design company purchased this artwork for the full price.
 They will use it as a major statement piece for a big complex they have built.
-They are also interested in more of my works and I will now offer them a trade price to encourage business.
+They are also interested in more of my works, and I will now offer them a trade price to encourage business.

 This art life is a funny thing!
 LOL.

 Thank you so much for that piece of advice.
-It has made an enormous difference to my career and future.
+It has made an enormous difference in my career and future.

 I’m diligently working on a new series of larger landscape paintings.
 Not worrying about selling them at all – in fact – don’t plan on selling any until I’ve got a new body of work that’s way better than anything I’m doing now.
 No longer playing a small game.
 Also experimenting to develop my personal style… not worrying about rules or what others think right now.
 I’m seeking to eliminate imagined critical voices during this time while working hard to improve and develop work that satisfies me.
 Going into my artist “cave” for now and will emerge next spring.

-I am not taking any claim whatsoever that anything I have written or said influenced Lori, she is quite an independent thinker and a smart cookie, too.
-I commented on her Facebook post and told her to watch for this blog post as I felt there was synergy between her comments and this post.
-She commented back that many other artists she knows are feeling the same way about things as she is.
+I am not taking any claim whatsoever that anything I have written or said influenced Lori; she is quite an independent thinker and a smart cookie, too.
+I commented on her Facebook post and told her to watch for this blog post as I felt there was a synergy between her comments and this post.
+She said back that many other artists she knows are feeling the same way about things as she is.

 My guess is Lori will come out of her artist’s cave with new works, new higher prices for larger pieces, and that her buyers and collectors will embrace them with their wallets.